-Obesity is medical condition in which excess body fat has accumulated to an extent that it may have negative effect on health.
-In second half of previous century eating habits for most of the people had changed.
-From eating lot of fibers, plants we switched to eating lot of food with saturated fat, animal food origin.
-At the same time, life style had changed.
-With technology development we became less physically active.
+Obesity is a medical condition in which excess body fat has accumulated to an extent that it may have a negative effect on health.
+In the second half of the previous century eating habits for most people had changed.
+From eating a lot of fibers, plants we switched to eating a lot of food with saturated fat, animal food origin.
+At the same time, lifestyle had changed.
+With technology development, we became less physically active.
 All those factors have contributed to the development of obesity.

 - Underweight < 18.5